 Eco-Loo compost toilets:

-Eco-Loo (not to be confused with Eco-Loos.com and entirely different company that we have no association with), stopped making compost toilet base units in September 2018.
+Eco-Loo (not to be confused with Eco-Loos.com and entirely different company that we have no association with), ceased manufacturing in September 2018.
 For a while, the brand operated under the wing of Kildwick Ltd, however with the closure of their UK business in February 2019, all production ceased §.

 The Little House Company sold the Separett Privy urine diverters and people started asking if they could get a wooden base to put the Privy into (it’s not difficult to make a base, but not everyone has the time or skills) and hence a product was born from that need.